Report phrase | Chest | ct

 Main finding guide

-This phrase usually maps back to the broader finding guide for Pulmonary Embolism.
+If you want the bigger picture, this phrase usually maps back to the broader finding guide for Pulmonary Embolism.

-Read the Pulmonary Embolism guideRelated symptom guides
+Read the Pulmonary Embolism guideRelated symptoms and next-question pages

 Chest Pain When Breathing: Why Imaging Might Be Used